Contact Counselling and Wellbeing

 The transition from living at home to university is often hard to manage; we are here to help.
 Coping with the unfamiliar, making new friends and new found independence often presents huge challenges.
 The counselling and wellbeing service is here to support you at this potentially difficult time.

-One hour workshops run thoughout Welcome Week which focus on settling in, changes and transitions and stress and anxiety.
-Additional one-off workshops run throughout the year in response to student demand and include dealing with procrastination, presentation preparation and assertiveness.
-For more intensive support, structured groupwork programmes, which start anew each term, offer a psycho-educational focus on key issues including stress and anxiety management and boosting self-esteem.
+One hour workshops run throughout Welcome Week which focus on settling in, changes and transitions and stress and anxiety.
+Additional one-off workshops run throughout the year in response to student demand and include Mindfulness, Mental Health Awareness and Assertiveness.
+For more intensive support, structured group work programmes, which start anew each term, offer a psycho-educational focus on key issues including stress and anxiety management, self-esteem and confidence and body image.

 Therapeutic counselling and mental health support is also available with a qualified counsellor or mental health adviser.
 This can be for any number of issues which might be causing you emotional distress.
 The aim of the service is to enable you to cope more effectively with any personal difficulties that might arise during your time at University, enabling you to function more effectively.
 Counselling and mental health support offers you a space to talk to someone who is not known to you personally.
 You don’t need to stress about whether your problem is serious enough to visit us or not.
 Visit the service and we can explore this confidentially together.